-Milia & Lesions
+Milia & Lesion removal

 Many of us experience some form of skin tags or lesions on our face and body that can affect our confidence.
-London Real Skin has become one of the most sought-after Clinics for effective and safe Skin tag, milia and lesion removal treatment.
+London Real Skin has become one of the most sought-after clinics for effective and safe skin tag, milia and lesion removal treatment.

 0% Finance Options

 Skin tag removals is carried out with Sterex ACP (Advanced Cosmetic Procedure) Electrolysis, which uses short wave diathermy or a blend of AC and DC current to quickly and efficiently remove skin tag removals, milia and other skin lesions.

 Sterex electrolysis (Sterex ACP) is effective for the following skin conditions:

 - Spider Naevi

 - Thread Veins